Günther Pape

-Günther Pape (14 July 1907 – 21 January 1986) was a German general during World War II.
+Günther Hans Pape (14 July 1907 – 21 January 1986) was a German general during World War II.
 He was a recipient of the Knight's Cross of the Iron Cross with Oak Leaves of Nazi Germany.

 Following World War II, Pape served in the Bundeswehr of West Germany.
 The force underwent a series of internal discussion and controversies which led to the "Generalkrise" (Crisis of the generals) in August 1966.
 Among other issues, the discussion was centered about the inner leadership of the Bundeswehr and the hierarchy of command between the Federal Ministry of Defence and the armed forces.
 The Inspector of the Luftwaffe General Werner Panitzki and Minister of Defence Kai-Uwe von Hassel resigned on 12 August 1966.
 Inspector General of the Bundeswehr General Heinrich Trettner resigned the next day followed shortly by Pape, who resigned out of loyalty to his commanding officers.